Misc129/MiscBarrows/README.md

 MiscBarrows (DEPRECATED)
 ===========

-A automated script that completes the barrows minigame.
+An automated script that completes the barrows minigame.
 Customizable gear, inventory, attack styles, prayer styles, bank methods, and more.